 Consumer Privacy: What Juvenile Products Manufacturers Need to KnowPDF Juvenile Products Manufacturers Association (JPMA)

-M&R partners Jeremy Richardson and Scott Lyon will present on "Consumer Privacy: What Juvenile Products Manufacturers Need to Know," for a webinar hosted by the Juvenile Products Manufacturers Association (JPMA) on Wednesday, October 3 at 2 PM ET.
+M&R partners Jeremy Richardson and Scott Lyon presented on "Consumer Privacy: What Juvenile Products Manufacturers Need to Know," for a webinar hosted by the Juvenile Products Manufacturers Association (JPMA) on Wednesday, October 3 at 2 PM ET.

 With the growth of e-commerce, the use of data to help companies understand, keep and grow their customer base increases.
 This is especially true for the JPMA community because their customers are in the juvenile products market for a very short time (at most a few years and as little as a few months).
 Today’s toddler is tomorrow’s tween.
 Attracting new customers is a continual challenge.